-The plan provides for the delivery of at least 12,426 additional homes by 2034.
+The plan provides for the delivery of at least 10,678 additional homes by 2034.
 The preferred location for this development is existing brownfield sites.
-Approximately 3,000 units will be located in the urban areas which take advantage of the existing infrastructure and services, reduce the need to travel and offer alternative modes of transport to the private car.
+Approximately 3,000 units will be located in the urban areas, which take advantage of the existing infrastructure and services, reduce the need to travel and offer alternative modes of transport to the private car.
 The plan also makes provision for approximately 1,200 dwellings on non-strategic sites within and as extensions to existing villages, some of which are now inset from the Green Belt.
 These dwellings will offer a variety of housing choice in villages and help contribute to supporting local services and the important role they play in village life.

 Not all of the borough's development needs can be met within Guildford's urban areas.
 The plan therefore focuses some development on large strategic greenfield sites which brings with it significant infrastructure, helps to make it sustainable and does not compromise the overall character of the Borough.
 At least 3,200 units will be provided within the plan period on two urban extensions; one to the north east of the Guildford urban area at Gosden Hill Farm and the other to the south west of Guildford at Blackwell Farm.
-A new settlement will be created at Wisley containing approximately 2,000 homes.
-Further development is also located around Ash and Tongham on land beyond the Green Belt along with new Green Belt designated to prevent Ash and Tongham merging with the village of Ash Green.
+A new settlement will be created at Wisley airfield containing approximately 2,000 homes.
+Further development is also located around Ash and Tongham on land beyond the Green Belt.